dyrnq/install-docker/README.md

 This is a script to install docker binaries.
 It can help you quickly extract the docker binaries from various mirrors without the steps of setting up the repository.

-Supports installation on more operating systems, centos, debian, ubuntu, openSUSE, Kali, archlinux, manjaro, gentoo, Alpine.
+Supports installation on more operating systems, centos, debian, ubuntu, openSUSE, Kali, archlinux, manjaro, gentoo, Alpine, voidlinux, artixlinux, antixlinux.

 Support docker-compose binary installation.

-Support systemd、openrc.
+Support systemd、openrc、runit.

 ## Quickstart